yabwon/SAS_PACKAGES/SPF/SPFinit.md

 %include packages(SPFinit.sas);      %* enable the framework;

 %installPackage(SQLinDS DFA)   %* install packages from the Internet;
-%loadPackageS(SQLinDS, DFA)    %* load packags content into the SAS session;
+%loadPackageS(SQLinDS, DFA)    %* load packages content into the SAS session;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~